shoepaladin/statanomics/README.md

 ## 2. diagnostics
 Various metrics and tests to asses the unconfoundedness and overlap assumptions - following the potential outcomes models.
 There are no tests for the stable unit treatment value assumption (SUTVA).

+## 3. causal_inference_cc
+Causal Inference Crash Course which is a series of slides/presentations that covers the basics of causal inference.
+The audience is a scientist interested in learning about causal inference.
+This is a WiP series.
+As of Oct-2021, this presentation covers the foundations, matching-based models, and inference properties of matching-based models.

+## 4. heterogeneousresiduals
+A custom implementation of a heterogeneous treatment effects version for double machine learning, based on The Heterogeneous Residuals model builds on Semenova, Goldman, Chernozhukov, and Taddy (2021).